Integrity - Respect - Commitment

-With branches in key Whatcom communities, including Bellingham, Lynden, Ferndale and Everson, our success is predicated on the same values that make you successful: trust, reliance, commitment and loyalty.
+Peoples Bank has been Whatcom County's local bank since 1921.
+With branches in key Whatcom communities, including Bellingham, Lynden, Ferndale and Everson, our success is predicated on the same values that make you successful: integrity, respect, and commitment.

 Over the years we have learned that delivering on our promise, “A Higher Level of Service,” always starts and ends with people.
 We are a proud member of the Whatcom community; we live here, we work here, Whatcom is our home, and we are honored to serve your banking needs.

 It was the summer of 1920 when the residents of Lynden, Washington decided they needed a change.
 At the time, there was only one bank in town.
 To create healthy competition and expand financing options for the local community, a town meeting was held at the Odd Fellow Hall (now known as Eagles Hall) to begin the process of establishing a new bank.
 On January 7, 1921, the new Peoples State Bank opened for business.

 In 1938, Irwin LeCocq Sr. purchased a controlling interest in the Bank, joined as President and established the Bank’s core values of integrity, respect, and commitment.
 Irwin LeCocq Jr. joined the bank in 1952, assumed the role of president in 1969, and oversaw $13 million in assets and three branches.
 His son, Charles LeCocq, was elected President and CEO in 1987, carrying on the family tradition and supporting the core values set by his grandfather.
 He served in that capacity through early 2013 when he became Chairman of the Board and continues as CEO.
 Charles has grown the Bank to 23 branches and more than $2 billion in assets.
 Charles represents the third generation of LeCocq leadership at the Bank and is a fifth-generation banker.
 Read more...